Injustice 2: Release

 Injustice 2 released in North America on May 16, 2017; Australia on May 17, 2017; and most European countries including the United Kingdom on May 19, 2017, for PlayStation 4 and Xbox One.
 Aside from the standard edition of the game, a Digital Deluxe Edition and an Ultimate Edition were available for purchase.
 The Digital Deluxe Edition included three downloadable content (DLC) characters, the Power Girl premier skin, and one exclusive gear shader pack; the Ultimate Edition included nine DLC characters, the Reverse-Flash, John Stewart, and Power Girl premier skins, and two exclusive gear shader packs.
 Pre-orders of the game featured Darkseid as a playable DLC fighter.

 On May 8, 2017, Warner Bros.
 Interactive Entertainment announced the Injustice 2 Championship Series, a global eSports program.
 The series offered amateur and professional players throughout North America, Europe, and Latin America a chance to compete in different programs for a portion of a US$600,000 prize pool.
 These included the Injustice 2 Pro Series, an international tournament; the GameStop Hometown Heroes tournament, set in the United States; the Path to Pro tournament, set in Europe; and the Liga Latina, set in Argentina, Chile, Mexico, and Peru.
 The top players from each program qualified for the ELEAGUE Injustice 2 World Championship, which featured a US$250,000 prize pool.
 The event took place in Atlanta, Georgia, from October 21 through November 10, and was streamed worldwide through the ELEAGUE website, Twitch, and YouTube; matches were also broadcast live on TBS in the United States.
 On April 10, 2018, NetherRealm announced that the Pro Series would return for a second season.

-On October 24, 2017, Warner Bros. announced that a Microsoft Windows version developed by QLOC, who had previously taken over development for Mortal Kombat Xs PC port from High Voltage Software, was due for release in Q4 2017, with an open beta stage beginning on October 25.
+On October 24, 2017, Warner Bros. announced that a Windows version developed by QLOC, who had previously taken over development for Mortal Kombat Xs PC port from High Voltage Software, was due for release in Q4 2017, with an open beta stage beginning on October 25.
 However, the beta was postponed for unspecified reasons, ultimately running between November 6 and November 11.
-The Microsoft Windows version was released on November 14, 2017.
+The Windows version was released on November 14, 2017.
 Creative director Ed Boon has also discussed the possibility of a Nintendo Switch version.